ellis/OnTopOfThings/Notes.md

 * For all items, recursively find the name of the list
 * Sort the tickets

+## Command Line Options

+Right now I'm using CmdArgs, which produces nice help output, but doesn't accommodate much of what I'd like.
+Search for the library that helps you write your own command option parser.

+Ideally, I'd like this:

+        otot [root flags] cmd [args and flags] otot [root flags] [ID cmd [flags]]

+The first line executes a single command which may or may not modify items.
+The second time can be used to edit multiple items on a single command line.

+Might want to look here for a few ideas about extra commands: <http://zuttobenkyou.wordpress.com/2011/04/19/haskell-using-cmdargs-single-and-multi-mode/>

 ## Using fossil

 I considered using fossil's ticket system, but abadoned the attempt due to the inability to